moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 We have developed a 15 page `instructor guide`_ for the course that provides week-by-week tasks for all of the involved instructors.
-We have improved the assessments with a comprehensive set of learning objective mastery based rubrics for all of the written and oral assignments.
+We have improved the assessments with a comprehensive set of learning objective mastery rubrics for all of the written and oral assignments.
 These have been utilized for Canvas based ABET assessments with support from the CoE (Jennifer Quynn) and the CEE (Kara Moloney).
 This past year, we introduced Canvas quizzes for the reading materials to support the active learning shift.
 Lastly, I've enhanced the student peer evaluation process with a combination of CATME_ and custom generated reports.
 In particular, we provide anonymized views of the teams peer scores four times throughout the course to help quickly identify struggling teams.
 The teams use this information to work on group problems internally and the instructors use it to deliver target interventions and mediation This required us to convince the CoE to buy a site wide software license for CATME.

 I have also worked to improve the project solicitation to gain new industry partners and to strengthen continued relationships with established partners.
-We have relationships with local, national and international sponsors/organizations including: Micro-Vu, Buffalo Bicycles, LightRiver Tech, Chalmers University of Technology, UCD Facilities, EksoBionics, Hegemony Tech, UCD ARC, WasteBusters, Wetlands Work, Western Cooling Efficiency Center, UCD
+We have relationships with local, national, and international sponsors/organizations including: Micro-Vu, Buffalo Bicycles, LightRiver Tech, Chalmers University of Technology, UCD Facilities, EksoBionics, Hegemony Tech, UCD ARC, WasteBusters, Wetlands Work, Western Cooling Efficiency Center, UCD